Welcome to Newcastle Orienteering Club

 GC Formula

 c.
-The Efficiency Index (EI) Award
+The Efficiency Index (EI) Competition

 For the competitor with the highest series Efficiency Index.